 Once upon a time, Anti Social Social Club was the world's hottest streetwear outfit.
 Now, it's owned by the company that operates Martha Stewart and Emeril Lagasse's namesake brands.
 Funny how these things happen.

-According to a report by The Business of Fashion, Anti Social Social Club (ASSC) has been snapped up for an undisclosed sum by license-hungry Marquee Brands, the overseer of the aforementioned celebrity properties, Ben Sherman, and BCBG Max Azria.
+According to a report, Anti Social Social Club (ASSC) has been snapped up for an undisclosed sum by license-hungry Marquee Brands, the overseer of the aforementioned celebrity properties, Ben Sherman, and BCBG Max Azria.

 “Our plan is to let ASSC be ASSC – with no intent to change the brand DNA, values, or culture,” Marquee Brands chief executive Neil Fiske said in a statement, a strikingly similar sentiment to what VF Corp CEO Steve Rendle said when his company scooped up Supreme.

 It's a strategy that clearly ain't broken, so why fix?
 This kinda stuff tends to sell itself, as Rendle explained.

 Highsnobiety has also reached out to an ASSC representative for comment on the acquisition.